 - 2How will I do it differently next time?

-- 3How can I hold his attention on what is important for him?
+- 3How can I hold his attention to what is important for him?

-- 4What will I do to support him take actions moving forward?
+- 4What will I do to support him take action moving forward?

 - 5What will encourage him to take the first step and do it?